Preserving Privacy in Personalized Models for Distributed Mobile Services: Privacy Preserving ML Framework for Mobile Services

 We perform an evaluation on the reduction in privacy leakage by applying the enhancements presented in Section \ref{sec:solution} during attacks for the same set of users in Section \ref{sec:analysis_attack}.
 Without loss of generality, all experiments are performed on adversary A1 using the TL FE personalization method and true $p$ unless otherwise stated.
 All reported reduction in leakages are aggregated over 100 users.

 \textit{Impact of privacy layer on personalized models.} Results in Figure \ref{fig:exp_sol_pm} show the impact of the attack for transfer learning-based personalization methods.
 The proposed solution is able to reduce privacy leakage by 46-54\% for transfer learning methods.
 The reduction in privacy leakage is higher for transfer learning-based fine tuning and decreases as $k$ increases in both types of models.
+Since the confidence of the most probable location tends to 1 with the privacy enhancement, the attack becomes solely dependent on the prior information for $k=1$.
+Thus, the reduction in privacy leakage is higher for $k=1$ before decreasing slightly for $k=2$ and increasing again.

 \textit{Impact of varying the privacy parameter.} Results in Figure \ref{fig:exp_sol_temp} demonstrate the impact of changing the temperature (privacy parameter) during inference.
 As the temperature decreases, the privacy leakage decreases eventually flattening out.
 Note, this will differ for each user and spatial scales.